Catastrophe9260/Brain-Tumor-Classification/README.md

 ![image](https://user-images.githubusercontent.com/33336845/235608348-bdfbf441-8ed7-4ff8-b553-6ca5d75f6b1c.png)

-I used a Python 3.9 Miniconda environment with the required libraries installed using conda (primarily just tensorflow-gpu and its dependancies and a few other common data visualization libraries like Matplotlib).
-With that - feel free to take a look at my code, download it, and run it on your own!
+I used a miniconda environment (python 3.9) with the required libraries installed using conda (primarily just tensorflow-gpu and its dependancies and a few other image processing libraries).
+Feel free to take a look at my code, download it, and run it on your own!